How Dragon Naturally Speaking software can hugely improve your business - and health - as a German translator!

 The software wasn’t primarily designed with translators in mind.
 So as a German translator, if I want to use an online dictionary I still have to manually input any German term I want to look up.

 So speech to text software isn't a way of getting rid of the keyboard entirely.

 combination, in which one could hop between languages, would be nice (if the Dragon software developers are listening!).

 Much discussion about the software in the translator forums was centred around whether it really helps to boost output, i.e. can a translator do more work in less time.

 There was doubt that it really did speed up work that much - but this was not my primary reason for purchasing it.

 As with any translation, it's all about context, context, context!

 And the challenge for Dragon Naturally Speaking is the English love of homophones.

-For example, I recently translated "Herd of Wild Boar Fleeing into a Wood", but my Dragon Naturally Speaking software gave me "heard of wild bore fleeing into a would".
+For example, when my translation included "Herd of Wild Boar Fleeing into a Wood", my Dragon Naturally Speaking software offered "heard of wild bore fleeing into a would".

 Fair enough, there wasn't much context for the software to work with.
 And with such a high concentration of misspelt words, it was easy for me to pick them up.